 For detailed information, contact the banks and make sure that you prepare all the documents needed.

-Notice: The Auctioneer, Solicitor and mortgage provider will most often work in synergy during the buying process.
+The solicitor, agent, and mortgage provider often work in synergy during the buying process.

 The order of the first three steps of the buying process can be considered as a parallel process, that you need to engage in.